 Puebla Mexico an Undiscovered Jewel for American Expats

-Puebla, Mexico intrigues me.
+Puebla Mexico intrigues me.
 Since I was first introduced to Spanish in Spain, I loved that country’s stamp on Puebla's history (Spaniards immigrated to Puebla to escape Spain’s Civil War in the 1930’s).
-Surprisingly, Puebla hasn’t yet attracted the attention of the typical expat…at least not American ones.
+Surprisingly, Puebla hasn’t yet attracted the attention of the typical expat…at least not American expat.
 It remains an enclave for many of Mexico City's wealthy, who keep second homes there.

-With its European heritage, when you read up on Puebla (in Spanish), it draws comments that reflect old money, European influences, and a cachet for Spanish descent that many Poblanos snicker about, as reflected in at least three of Matador Network's "25 Lies Every Poblano Has Told at Least Once" (translated from Spanish).
-Those three lies are:
+Puebla cannot help but attract the Iberophile.
+Founded in 1531, the city was planned based on the Spanish ideal of "a perfect city.”
+With its European heritage, when you read up on Puebla (in Spanish) in native language articles and interviews, the city draws comments that reflect old money, European influences, and a cachet for Spanish descent that many poblanos snicker about, as reflected in at least three of Matador Network's "25 Lies Every Poblano Has Told at Least Once" Those three lies (translated from Spanish) are: